Jacarte/tawasco/README.md

    - [x] **C2**: Simple Spectre V1 in the same Wasm binary.
 See `host_based/rustctre/spectre_wasm.rs`
    - [ ] **C3**  : Exfitlrate from host engine.
 See `spectre_wasm_sync_simulated.rs`
    - [ ] **C4**  : Attacker and victim in different Wasm binaries.
-- [ ] Test if precompiled Wasm files make a difference.
+- [x] Test if precompiled Wasm files make a difference.
+  - They do, at least in execution time when we autmatically test the accuracy
 - [ ] Create automatic benchmark for measuring exfiltration accuracy.
 - [ ] Apply wasm-mutate to both, attacker or victim.
 Measure the impact on the accuracy of the attack.